 - Dip your pillow into the water and gently agitate it with your hands.
 Continue agitating till the detergent is nicely soaked into the pillow.
 Concentrate on stained and dirty areas of the pillow mostly.

 - Get rid of the soapy water in the tub.
 Add new water and continue to rinse the pillow until it is completely free of suds.

 - Use a clean towel or a terry cloth to get rid of excess moisture.

 - Put your pillow out on the clothing with a hook to dry up.
 You might want to use a hairdryer to hasten up the process of drying.

-How to wash down pillows is not as tricky as you think.
+Think about how to wash down pillows is not as tricky as you think.
 Following simple guidelines or instructions on how to wash down pillows will give you the benefits of a cleaner pillow.
 Moreover adhering to the wash instructions will give you the best benefit from your pillows.